jayleighton/siya-kolisi-pp1/README.md

 ### Resolved Bugs

 1. Reduced navbar links for Early Life, Professional Career, & International Career to one link for Career Info
-2. Added three images on the index page with anchors to the sections for Early Life, Profession & Internaltion Career
+2. Added three images on the index page with anchors to the sections for Early Life, Profession & International Career
 3. Career Page image was blurry on larger screens, replaced with higher resolution image
 4. Navbar margin spacing was incorrect causing the navbar to cover elements on certain pages